-- 1. Add the employment layer to your Map Document. - 2.
-Right click on the employment layer in the Table of Contents and choose Properties - 3.
-Click the Definition Query tab - 4.
-Click on the Query Builder button - 5.
-Construct a query that will identify all retail employment businesses (in our case, "SIC_RET" = 1) - 6.
-Click OK to close the Query Builder and OK again - 7.
-The employment layer should be updated to show only retail businesses in the data view
+- 1. Add the Employment Data Layer to your Map Document. - 2.
+Right-click on the Employment Data Layer in the Table of Contents and choose Properties. - 3.
+Click the Definition Query tab. - 4.
+Click on the Query Builder button. - 5.
+Construct a query that will identify all retail employment businesses (in our case, "SIC_RET" = 1). - 6.
+Click OK to close the Query Builder and OK again. - 7.
+The Employment Data Layer should be updated to show only retail businesses in the data view.

-Perform a spatial join between the participant buffers and employment layer
+Perform a spatial join between the participant buffers and employment layer:

-- 1. Right click the buffer layer and choose Joins and Relates \rightarrow Join - 2.
-In the top drop down box, make sure it is set to Join data from another layer based on spatial location - 3.
-In the next item down, select the employment layer to be the layer to join to the buffers - 4.
-Click to button to select Each polygon will be given a summary of the numeric attributes... and check the box below next to Sum - 5.
-At the bottom, choose a name and location for the output file - 6.
-Click on OK
+- 1. Right-click the Buffer Layer and choose Joins and Relates→Join. - 2.
+In the top dropdown box, make sure it is set to Join data from another layer based on spatial location. - 3.
+In the next item down, select the Employment Data Layer to be the layer to join to the buffers. - 4.
+Select Each polygon will be given a summary of the numeric attributes and check the box below next to Sum. - 5.
+At the bottom, choose a name and location for the output file. - 6.
+Click on OK.

 The resulting file will have a field in its Attribute Table called Sum_EMPL or similar (depending on the name of the field containing the number of employees in the original employment layer).
-The new layer should have the same number of features as the buffer layer.
+The new layer should have the same number of features as the Buffer Layer.

-Refer to the protocol 2.1 for calculating Net Land Area (excluding water).
-Create a study site polygon layer that has had water features erased from it and area data updated.
-Join the attribute table of the layer created in the spatial join above to the Attribute Table of the study site layer with water removed based on the ID field.
+Refer to protocol 2.1 for calculating Net Land Area (excluding water).
+Create a study-site polygon layer that has had water features erased from it and area data updated.
+Join the Attribute Table of the layer created in the spatial join above to the Attribute Table of the Study-Site Layer with water removed based on the ID field.

-- 1. Add a new field to the Attribute Table of type double called RetPerHect or similar. - 2.
-Right click on this field and choose Calculate Values - 3.
-In the Field Calculator, double click the field containing the sum of retail employees, click the / button, and then double click the Hectares field from the study site table - 4.
-Hit OK
+- 1. Add a new field to the Attribute Table of type Double called RetPerHect or similar. - 2.
+Right-click on this field and choose Calculate Values. - 3.
+In the Field Calculator, double-click the field containing the sum of retail employees, click the / button, and then double-click the Hectares field from the Study-Site Table. - 4.
+Click OK.